KeeganCorrigan/quantified_self_express/README.md

 `POST /api/v1/foods`

 Adds a new food to the database.
-Post requests must be made in the following format: `{ name: "Name of food here", calories: "Calories here"} }`.
+Post requests must be made in the following format: `{ name: "apple", calories: 90 }`.

 `DELETE /api/v1/foods/:id`